RAINet-Lab/chronoprof/README.md

 *   **Datasets:**
     *   **EUMA:** Traffic volume measurements from a 4G production network in a European metropolitan area.
 Fine-grained data (10 min) for forecasting and hourly data (24 values/sequence) for classification.
 Disclaimer: We can not make this dataset public.
-    *   **USERS-[https://git2.networks.imdea.org/wng/madrid-lte-dataset](https://git2.networks.imdea.org/wng/madrid-lte-dataset):** Estimated number of active users connected to a production base station, with millisecond-level data aggregated to a 10-minute granularity.
+    *   **[RRC Connected Users](https://git2.networks.imdea.org/wng/madrid-lte-dataset):** Estimated number of active users connected to a production base station, with millisecond-level data aggregated to a 10-minute granularity.
 *   **Models:**
     *   **Forecasting:** PatchTST (transformer-based), TSMixer (MLP-based), DLinear (linear).
     *   **Classification:** PatchTST, TSMixer, "Linear" (simple linear layer as baseline), MultiRocket.